June 08, 2015

 image - Flickr

-We Begin the Journey at
+We Begin our Journey at

 Irving Park Road Southward

-2002 photo- Chicago Switching
+2002 photo above - Chicago Switching

 unknown year photo - from Railroads Chicago Style